BrandonJohnGrenier/rora/README.md

 ### Creating multiple cards at once

 You can create multiple cards at once by using the to_cards class method.
-The to_cards takes a series suit-rank characters seperated by commas or white spaces and returns an Array of Cards.
+The to_cards takes a series suit-rank characters seperated by commas or white spaces and returns an array of cards.

     # Example 1: Create an array of cards by providing a comma-seperated string.
     cards = Card.to_cards "AS,KS,QS,JS"